Project structure

 Using Fern for both API Reference docs and SDKs?
 You’ll use docs.yml for your documentation settings and generators.yml to configure SDK code snippets in your API Reference.

-The openapi folder contains your OpenAPI Specification file.
+Place your OpenAPI specification file in the fern/ directory (or in a subfolder).
 Fern supports either YAML or JSON format.

 generators.yml